Join the club. Get checked out. Fly!

 Schedule a checkride with one of the club-approved instructors or check pilots.
 The checkride cost is included in your initiation fee.

-Club membership dues are $99/month, due on the first of the month following your membership approval.
+Club membership dues are $100/month, due on the first of the month following your membership approval.

-Each month you receive 1 credit towards 1 hour of flight time ($100 value) that expires at the end of the month.
+Each month you receive 100 credits towards flight time ($100 value) that expires at the end of the month.

 Go flying!